oliveirasWell/am-t2-5000-movie-dataset/readme.md

 numuserfor_reviews
 ```

+First we create new columns and refactor some others, to use PCA to create an 2-dimensional dataset, which is possible to plot and visualize the clustering separately.

 In this jupyter notebook we execute some experiments and compare with silhouette_avg metric.

-# Get started

 ## Requirements